 The unnatural spitting of cash was witnessed by some passerbys, as they immediately reported to the police, and First Commercial Bank immediately checked the cash inventory in their ATM machine across all braches and realize there were 41 ATM machines across Taiwan had abnormal cash out situation.
 Once the seriousness of the situation was discovered by the First Commercial Bank, they reported to the relevant authority as well, as such both the Taiwanese police and Investigation Bureau from the Taiwanese Ministry of Justice (MJIB) immediately got started with the investigation of such matter.
 With the initial investigation, all the thieves collecting the money were foreigner and Caucasian by looks, around 16 or 17 people collecting from the ATM machines at roughly the same time and judging from similar precedents around the world as this had happened to Japan and Thailand before, probably this was another work done by the Russian Mafia syndicate.
 But then, many questions must be answered, as how can they control the ATMs and instructed it to spit money without even operating or even touching the machine?
 If the smartphones were the remote control devices for the job, how and by what means would it be possible to achieve this result?
 [56]

 Taiwan now a days is an island full of close circuit televisions (CCTV), and with a detailed analysis of the footage from those relevant CCTVs of First Commercial Bank, a suspect car was identified by the investigators (police and MJIB), and by tracing the number plate, it was identified as a rental car, and from the rental car company, the identity of the thieves was identified a few days after the incident.
 These people were indeed from Russia or Eastern European countries, but some of them already left Taiwan the next day on 11th July after the incident occurred.
-However, one strange situation intrigued investigators, NT$83 millions was not a small amount of money in terms of size and weight, but according to the CCTV footage from the airport, none of them brought any large suitcase, and many of them only had cabin luggage when they left the country, so how did they take their trophy money with them, as ultimately that is why they steal the money?
+However, one strange situation intrigued investigators, NT$83 millions was not a small amount of money in terms of size and weight, but according to the CCTV footage from the airport, none of them brought any large suitcase, and many of them only had cabin luggage when they left the country, so how did they take their trophy money with them, as ultimately that is why they steal the money?[57]
+In another words, they did not or only take a small amount of trophy money with them when they leave Taiwan.

 Where Did the Money Go?